dracaether/dots/README.md

 - Colorschemes are configured via [wal](https://github.com/dylanaraps/wal).

-- There are two versions of my bspwmrc and polybar: one is for my main laptop + external monitor workstation and the other is for my second laptop (aka the laptop I test things with haha).
+- There are two versions of my bspwmrc: one is for my main laptop + external monitor workstation and the other is for my second laptop (aka the laptop I test things with haha).
 If you have more than two... well, do `xrandr -q` and modify the bspwmrc file.

 - Remember to uncomment anything you wanted to try and use.
 All of my modifications are commented to avoid messing up your stuff in case something happens.